BNSC1/android-notes/README.md

 ViewBinding: eliminates the need of `findViewById()` by generating binding class for each XML layout

 DataBinding: in addition to features in ViewBinding, it allows binding variables, invoking methods, in XML while having a longer compile time

+How to increase the Notification delivery rate in android?:

+- Use a high-priority notification channel
+- Use appropriate notification category
+- Avoid sending too many notifications
+- Be mindful of battery consumption of the app

 ## Architecture